abbydesjardinss-source/Parkinsons_tACS/README.md

 # Example Figure / Tables
 - Example stimulation conditions derived from peak beta-frequency collected from rough resting-state EEG
-- Accelerometry data depicts subtle motion of the right hand (not tremor accurate) accdata_000_trial_1.csv is of the format returned by the geneActiv wristwatch
+- Accelerometry data depicts subtle motion of the right hand (not tremor accurate) accdata_000_trial_1.csv is of the format returned by the geneActiv wristwatch program
+- (5) example figs of power spectra of stimulation epochs, from which peak freq and relative power is to be determined (for quick analysis)
+- tremormotion depicts PC1; dominant acceleration across total stimulation duration